-- The specialisation does not require any additional entry requirements beyond the standard ones! - The maximum number of students is adapted to the scale of the common group assignments. - In case of oversubscription, we will prioritize on the basis of grades in Urban Design 1, Urban Design 2 and Department Design 1, as well as the results of the other design subjects.
+- The specialisation does not require any additional entry requirements beyond the standard ones, but we expect a good mark in the urban design subjects! - The maximum number of students is adapted to the scale of the common group assignments, while we reserve the right to start the specialisation only if there is a minimum number of applicants - In case of too many applications, we will prioritize on the basis of grades in Urban Design 1, Urban Design 2 and Department Design 1, as well as the results of the other design subjects. - If you are interested please sign up at our registration page to get updates about the process.